A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Conclusion

 \section{Conclusion}

-We have proposed a data-driven version of the Bayesian Uncertainty Quantification method proposed in \cite{RPW18, RPW19}.
-Precisely, we have designed a plug-and-play algorithm to quantify uncertainty in MAP estimates.
-The proposed method has been tested on MRI simulations, showing that it leads to more natural explainable images than the original BUQO method.

-Allowing $\Gc$ to be an arbitrary operator leaves our framework open to apply in great generality.
+In this work, we introduce PnP-BUQO, a plug-and-play Bayesian uncertainty quantification method built on primal-dual Condat-V\~{u} iterations, and empowered by a learned inpainting operator $\Gc$.
+The inpainting operator defines structure-free images through a fixed-point formulation.
+Such a formulation paves the way to investigate arbitrary structures and imaging modalities without bespoke operator design.
+In particular, allowing $\Gc$ to be an arbitrary operator sets our framework free to apply in great generality.
 Moreover, it allows for the user to create custom operators to adapt the definition of $\Sc_\tau$ to any particular application.

+We carried out numerical experiments where the proposed approach has been tested on two Fourier undersampling problems (discrete and non-uniform) inspired by magnetic resonance imaging (MRI), as well as a computed tomography (CT) problem using the Radon measurement operator.
+Our analysis shows that the proposed PnP-BUQO provides more natural visual quality images than the original BUQO method \cite{RPW18, RPW19}.
+Notably, despite that the inpainting network is trained solely on brain MR images, our framework transfers seamlessly to CT imaging data, confirming its cross-modal generality.

-The time complexity of Algorithm~\ref{alg:PD_Fix} may be reduced by removing backpropogation, as in~\cite{Hurault2021}, or using a more lightweight NN, which preserves robustness and fidelity.
+One future aspect of the work would be on further improving its computational efficiency.
+As an example, the time complexity of Algorithm~\ref{alg:PD_Fix} may be reduced by removing backpropogation as in~\cite{Hurault2021}, or using a more lightweight NN, which preserves robustness and fidelity.

-While our simulations are demonstrated on MRI brain scans, our abstract formulation for PnP-BUQO applies more generally.
-Our proposed PnP approach to scalable uncertainty quantification would apply equally well to astronomical imaging, for example, where we must consider very high dimensional data.
-In such a setting, the time to compute the linear inpainting operator for BUQO is considerable such that a plug-and-play approach would be advantageous \cite{Repetti2019}.